Your browser version is no longer supported, so you may experience issues while using this site.

-VICSES can help keep your business from going under
+VICSES can help keep your business get prepared for a flood event

-“Once you understand your flood risk, ask yourself how you’re protecting your people, business and property.
-Early preparation will help lower the risk of flooding to your business and also help you to recover more quickly after a flood event.”
+Jo continued, ‘Once you understand your flood risk, ask yourself how you’re protecting your people, business and property.
+Early preparation will help lower the risk of flooding to your business and also help you to recover more quickly after a flood event.’

-In Castlemaine, Victoria, business owner Phil McConachy was able to reduce his business’ risk by working with VICSES and other organisations to plan and prepare.
-He describes how he was able to do this in the video below.
+In Castlemaine, Victoria, business owner Phil McConachy was able to reduce his business risk by working with VICSES and other organisations to plan and prepare.
+Check out the video as he describes how he was able to achieve this.

 [Voiceover]